OguzhanCOG/NeuralFusionII/README.md

  - 💥 Max 4K token input, ~786K token context window

 # Additional Detail
 Model is able go into technical contexts, effectively.

-Precise and to the point, giving exactly the information you asked for.
-Nothing else; succinct dataset.
+Precise and to the point, giving exactly the information you asked for with logical, transitive topic linking.

 Support for custom instructions: Giving the model context by appending instructions and additional information to input prompts before inference.